India's 'beedi' cigarette workers demand better conditions | DW | 05.05.2021

 Every house in Hariharpara, a village in the Murshidabad district of West Bengal, has women in front rolling beedis, which are traditional thin cigarettes.

-Women and child laborers who work in the Beedi trade, along with labor advocates, are calling for protections and benefits due to the dangers and low pay of the work.
+Women and children who work in the beedi trade, along with labor advocates, are calling for protections and benefits because of the dangers and low pay of the work.

 "Women enter the profession out of economic need," Jinat Rehena Islam, a Murshidabad-based activist, told DW.

-She added that children of beedi workers also become prone to disease, as they sit beside their mothers, inhaling the chemicals.
+She said the children of beedi workers also become prone to disease, as they sit beside their mothers, inhaling the chemicals.

-The face of Manjuri Debnath, a beedi worker, is lined with wrinkles, hiding her actual age of 40.
+The face of Manjuri Debnath, a beedi worker, is lined with wrinkles, making her look older than her age of 40.

 Debnath has poor vision after making beedis for over 30 years.
 She frequently feels dizzy after inhaling the dangerous chemicals.